 In spite of hardship, those men who endured “soldiered on” to victory.
 Propaganda and patriotism must have played their part…the soldiers were fighting for their loved ones, they were fighting for their homes and for their freedom and they were fighting for King and Empire.
 They were willing to make the ultimate sacrifice for all of that…and for a dream that some day they could return to a normal life, in freedom and peace.
 Naive? or Stoical?
 Above all, Courageous.
 Most would have experienced intense fear when under fire and some would not cope.
 80,000 British men were treated for shell shock after the war ended, but many more must have suffered in silence and it must have changed their lives.

 He couldn’t have had a better wife…intelligent, practical and no nonsense, she would have been a great source of support.
 But trying to build a normal life could not have been easy.
-The birth of their first child, my Auntie Laura, in July 1920 must have also given him a sign that life could be positive and meaningful again.
+The birth of the first of their five children, my Auntie Laura, in July 1920, must have given him a sign that life could be positive and meaningful again.
 This little dainty, pretty blonde girl captured his heart.
-My Dad swears that he took many a punishment for Laura’s mischief when they were children.
+My Dad swore that he took many a punishment for Laura’s mischief when they were children.
 Well, of course he would!

 Grandad was also pretty partial to his first grandchild!
 Below is Grandad with me at Blackpool in the 1950s.
-He always wore a buttonhole at weekends, which he made himself.
+He always wore a flower in his buttonhole at weekends, which he put together himself.

 After the war, Grandad returned to work at Aldham’s Mill in Dewsbury, which continued to manufacture blankets.
 He remained there until his retirement at the age of 65.
 He died in Dewsbury, from pneumonia, aged 78, in January 1974, leaving a widow, five children, six grandchildren and one great-grand-child.